benhatsor/Fetch/README.md

 Default: `json`.

-> Change the default with `Request.options.defaultResponseType`.
+> Change the default with `Fetch.options.defaultResponseType`.

 ### `options`

-`Request` options, with:
+`fetch` options, with:

 #### `onlyBody`